energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 ```

 #### 1.8 [Consent-Requesting portal] Create issuer DID
-The authority portal needs a DID from which they can issue a credential.
+The consent-requesting portal needs a DID from which they can issue a credential.
 Again, navigate to the `DID Controller create` request under the `did` folder.
 Send the request as described below.